longturn/freeciv21/docs/Coding/hacking.rst

 Index Coordinates
 ^^^^^^^^^^^^^^^^^

-Index coordinates simply reorder the Map into a continuous (filled-in) one-dimensional system.
+Index coordinates simply reorder the map into a continuous (filled-in) one-dimensional system.
 This coordinate system is closely tied to the ordering of the Tiles in native coordinates, and is slightly easier to use for some operations (like storage) because it is one-dimensional.
 In general you cannot assume anything about the ordering of the positions within the system.

-Indexes can be easily converted to native coordinates using the :code:`index_to_native_pos()` function or to Map positions (shortcut) using the :code:`index_to_map_pos()` function.
+Indexes can be easily converted to native coordinates using the :code:`index_to_native_pos()` function or to map positions (shortcut) using the :code:`index_to_map_pos()` function.

-A Map index can tested using the :code:`CHECK_INDEX` macro.
+A map index can tested using the :code:`CHECK_INDEX` macro.

-With a classical rectangular Map, the first three coordinate systems are equivalent.
-When we introduce isometric Maps, the distinction becomes important, as demonstrated above.
-Many places in the code have introduced :code:`map_x/map_y` or :code:`nat_x/nat_y` to help distinguish whether Map or native coordinates are being used.
+With a classical rectangular map, the first three coordinate systems are equivalent.
+When we introduce isometric maps, the distinction becomes important, as demonstrated above.
+Many places in the code have introduced :code:`map_x/map_y` or :code:`nat_x/nat_y` to help distinguish whether map or native coordinates are being used.
 Other places are not yet rigorous in keeping them apart, and will often just name their variables :code:`x` and :code:`y`.
-The latter can usually be assumed to be Map coordinates.
+The latter can usually be assumed to be map coordinates.

-Note that if you don't need to do some abstract geometry exploit, you will mostly use Tile pointers, and give to Map tools the ability to perform what you want.
+Note that if you don't need to do some abstract geometry exploit, you will mostly use Tile pointers, and give to map tools the ability to perform what you want.

-Note that :code:`map.xsize` and :code:`map.ysize` define the dimension of the Map in :code:`_native_` coordinates.
+Note that :code:`map.xsize` and :code:`map.ysize` define the dimension of the map in :code:`_native_` coordinates.

 Of course, if a future topology does not fit these rules for coordinate systems, they will have to be refined.